by Rosemarie Tremblay-LeMay MD FRCPC

 Megaloblastic anemia is a type of anemia caused by low levels of vitamin B12 or folate in the body.
-The RBCs, as well as other cells in the bone marrow and in the body, require vitamin B12 and folate to develop normally.
+Red blood cells (RBCs) which carry oxygen in your blood require vitamin B12 and folate to develop normally.
 Cells use vitamin B12 and folate to produce new genetic material (DNA), which is held in a part of the cell called the nucleus.

 Anemia means a decreased amount of hemoglobin in the blood.
 This can be due to a decrease in the number of RBCs in your blood or a decrease in the amount of hemoglobin in each RBC.
 Because the body uses oxygen to make energy, a person with anemia has less oxygen in their blood which can make them feel tired or short of breath.